newton_raphson

 everything that is not.

-is an array of indices into field
+active_dof is an array of indices into field marking the active

-degrees of freedom. i_row
+degrees of freedom. i_row and j_col are the sparse-matrix indices

-.
+corresponding to K_vector.
 They are thus expected to not change

-over Newton-Raphson iterations. d_rhs_tract
+over Newton-Raphson iterations. d_rhs_tract is an optional right-hand

 side of tractions, assumed to be zero if not provided. min_iter

-restrict the number of Newton-Raphson iterations
+and max_iter restrict the number of Newton-Raphson iterations

-to be performed to reach convergence. res_tol
+to be performed to reach convergence. res_tol is the tolerance for

 the norm of the residual vector that determines if convergence has